FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Introduction

 \section{Introduction}

-As a privacy-preserving distributed learning paradigm, Federated Learning (FL) makes a meaningful step toward the practice of secure and trustworthy artificial intelligence~\cite{kairouz2019advances,konevcny2015federated,konevcny2016federated,li2020federated,mcmahan2017communication}.
-In contrast to traditional centralized training, FL pushes the training to edge devices (clients), and only locally trained models are uploaded to the server for aggregation.
-Since no private data needs to be shared with other clients or the server, FL substantially improves the data privacy during the training process.
+As a privacy-preserving distributed learning paradigm, Federated Learning (FL) makes a meaningful step toward the practice of secure and trustworthy artificial intelligence~\cite{konevcny2015federated,konevcny2016federated,mcmahan2017communication,kairouz2019advances}.
+In contrast to traditional centralized training, FL pushes the training to edge devices (clients), and client models are locally trained and uploaded to the server for aggregation.
+Since no private data is shared with other clients or the server, FL substantially improves data privacy during the training process.

-Although FL can provide strong privacy benefits, there exist other threats to the reliability of the machine learning model running on the FL system.
-One of such threats is adversarial attack, which aims to cause misclassifications of the model by adding imperceptible noise into the input data~\cite{goodfellow2014explaining,shah2021adversarial,szegedy2013intriguing,zizzo2020fat}.
-In centralized training, a model can improve the robustness against adversarial attack by supplementing the training set with adversarial samples, i.e., adversarial training (AT).
-However, considering the systematic heterogeneity in FL and the large computational cost of AT, some edge devices with limited computing resources, such as mobile phones and IoT devices, may not be able to afford AT~\cite{hong2021federated,kairouz2019advances,li2020federated,wong2020fast}.
-Table~\ref{tab:part_at} shows that strong robustness of the whole FL system cannot be attained by allowing only a small portion (e.g., $20\%$) of the clients to perform AT.
-Therefore, enabling clients with constrained computing resources (which usually contribute to majority of the clients in cross-device FL) to perform AT is necessary for achieving strong robustness in FL.
+While FL can preserve the privacy of the participants, other threats can still impact the reliability of the machine learning model running on the FL system.
+One such threat is adversarial examples that aim to cause misclassifications by adding imperceptible noise into the input data~\cite{szegedy2013intriguing,goodfellow2014explaining}.
+Previous research has shown that performing adversarial training (AT) on a large model is an effective method to attain robustness against adversarial examples while maintaining high accuracy on clean data~\cite{liu2020adversarial}.
+However, large-scale AT also puts high demand for both memory capacity and computing power.
+Thus it becomes unaffordable for some edge devices with limited resources, such as mobile phones and IoT devices that contribute to the majority of the participants in cross-device FL~\cite{kairouz2019advances,li2020federated,wong2020fast,zizzo2020fat,hong2021federated}. \cref{tab:part_at} shows that strong robustness of the whole FL system cannot be attained by allowing only a small portion (e.g., $20\%$) of the clients to perform AT.
+Therefore, enabling resource-constrained edge devices to perform AT is necessary for achieving strong robustness in FL.